 Significantly, all 10 NCAC institutions have been granted chapters of Phi Beta Kappa, the preeminent honor society for colleges and universities.

 More than 100 Wittenberg University student-athletes are named to All-NCAC teams each school year, while numerous coaches and student-athletes also earn special awards from the conference.
-Numerous student-athletes and coaches also pick up regional and national awards in recognition of their athletic and academic performances each year.
+Student-athletes and coaches also regularly pick up regional and national awards in recognition of their athletic and academic performances each year.

-Annually, Wittenberg places among the top four in the North Coast Athletic Conference All-Sports standings, winning the Dennis Collins Memorial All-Sports Trophy in 2009-10.
+Annually, Wittenberg places among the top half in the North Coast Athletic Conference All-Sports standings, winning the Dennis Collins Memorial All-Sports Trophy in 2009-10.

 In addition, Wittenberg has finished in the top 25 percent in the NCAA Division III National Association of Collegiate Directors' of Athletics (NACDA) Directors' Cup standings every year since it was established in 1995, with a high of 20th out of more than 430 NCAA Division III schools in 2002-03.
 At least three Tiger teams have earned national finishes every year.